backend-development/backend-development-textbook/source/rails_with_scaffold.md

 into a git repository: there is a `.gitignore` file in the main folder.
-(If you are using rubymine you could add `/.idea` to your `.gitignore` - that's the directory where rubymine stores it's configuration.  you probably want to keep that private to each developer.
+(If you are using rubymine you could add `/.idea` to your `.gitignore` - that's the directory where rubymine stores it's configuration.
+You probably want to keep that private to each developer.

 Create a new repository and commit in the current status: